Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 Life in America

 In 2022, Asefi accepted a fellowship offered by Arizona State University as a research scholar.
 He arrived in the United States on April 6, 2022, with his wife Nahid and youngest son Mosawer.
 In October 2022, forty-three of his paintings were exhibited at ASU's Harry Wood Gallery under the title "War and Emotion."
 The works, many painted since leaving Afghanistan, included Arizona landscapes — the Grand Canyon, the Sonoran desert — alongside pieces addressing the ongoing crisis in Afghanistan, including the struggle of women denied access to education.
-A second exhibition followed in November 2024, organized by ASU's Center for the Study of Religion and Conflict, during which he painted three works live before the audience.
-From the presidential palace in Kabul to a university gallery in Tempe, his career now spans four continents, twelve countries, and more than four decades of unbroken artistic practice.
+In October 2024, ASU's Center for the Study of Religion and Conflict — where he serves as the inaugural artist-in-residence — presented "The Brush is Mightier," a gallery open house during which he painted new works live before the audience.
+In July 2026, with support from a National Endowment for the Humanities Chairman's Grant, his work travels to Washington, D.C., for the exhibition "Repression, Resilience and Renewal" (July 21–23).
+From the presidential palace in Kabul to the American capital, his career now spans four continents, twelve countries, and more than four decades of unbroken artistic practice.

 Life in America - Image 1